Adam Hanieh

-Adam Hanieh is a development studies academic based in the United Kingdom.
-He is Professor in Development Studies at SOAS, University of London, a founding member of the SOAS Centre for Palestine Studies, and a former member of the Council for British Research in the Levant.
+Adam Hanieh is a development studies academic in the United Kingdom.
+He is professor of political economy and global development at the University of Exeter and joint chair in Middle East Studies at Tsinghua University.
+He was formerly Professor in Development Studies at SOAS, University of London, a founding member of the SOAS Centre for Palestine Studies, and a former member of the Council for British Research in the Levant.
 He is noted for his research on Marxism, the political economy of the Middle East, labour migration, class and state formation in the Gulf Cooperation Council, and Palestine studies.

 From 1997 to 2003, Hanieh lived in Palestine, where he completed an MA in Regional Studies at Al Quds University.
-Hanieh holds a PhD in political science from York University in Canada and previously taught at Zayed University in the United Arab Emirates before joining SOAS in London.
+Hanieh has a PhD in political science from York University in Canada and previously taught at Zayed University in the United Arab Emirates before joining SOAS in London.

-Hanieh also leads the New Regionalisms Working Group of the Arab Council for the Social Sciences.
+Hanieh leads the New Regionalisms Working Group of the Arab Council for the Social Sciences.

 His latest book, Money, Markets, and Monarchies: The Gulf Cooperation Council and the Political Economy of the Contemporary Middle East (Cambridge University Press, 2018), was awarded the 2019 International Political Economy Group Book Prize of the British International Studies Association.